foohyfooh/foohyfooh.github.io/_posts/2020-06-22-Pokemon-Series-5-Mono-Fire-Team.md

 During some games with the next version of the team, I realised I don't use Fake Out properly.
 I don't use it when on the first turn that Torracat is on the field, and I try to use it against Dusclops.
 My next change would probably changing Fake Out for Taunt since I don't use Fake Out for its intended purpose and it allows me to stop Trick Room.

-The pokepaste for the first version of the team is here: [https://pokepast.es/5051b84a8c16c68d](https://pokepast.es/5051b84a8c16c68d) <br>
+The pokepaste for version 1 of the team is here: [https://pokepast.es/5051b84a8c16c68d](https://pokepast.es/5051b84a8c16c68d) <br>
-The pokepaste for the second version of the team is here: [https://pokepast.es/3c5b06bcd6e8229d](https://pokepast.es/3c5b06bcd6e8229d)
+The pokepaste for version 2 of the team is here: [https://pokepast.es/3c5b06bcd6e8229d](https://pokepast.es/3c5b06bcd6e8229d) <br>
+The rental code for Nekkra's Team where the Arcanine spread came from is here: [Nekkra's Team Tweet](https://twitter.com/NekkraGaming/status/1250881079843553280)